Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 Alfresco Live Indexing app requires a working Alfresco ActiveMQ service, Alfresco Shared FileStore service and Elasticsearch server.

-The table below lists the main configuration properties that can be specified through the Spring configuration capabilities[1].
+The table below lists the main configuration properties that can be specified through the Spring configuration capabilities.

 |Property|Description|
 |--------|-----------|